sage-code/maj/README.md

 from:[eupedia](https://www.eupedia.com/linguistics/number_of_phonemes_in_european_languages.shtml)

-Since Maj has more phonemes than other languages it can create shorter more interesting words.
+Since Maj has more phonemes than other languages it can create shorter words.

 Details: [Maj alphabet](alphabet.md)